kartikmehta18/Stellar-codemarketplace/README.md

-# Welcome to codemarketplace-(build for dev doc bounty)
+# Welcome to codemarketplace-(build for Stellar Bounty)

 ## Project Info